-6.1 That Audit Committee review and note the Accounting Policies to be used for the 2019/20 Statement of Accounts.
+6.1 That the Audit Committee review and note the Accounting Policies to be used for 2020/21 Statement of Accounts.

+No

-Is this a key decision?
-No Do the exempt information categories apply?
+Do the exempt information categories apply?
 No Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
 No How many appendices does the report contain?
-One List of Background Papers: None

-Lead Officer:

-Colleen Warren, Financial Services Manager Telephone (01522) 873361
+One List of Background Papers: None Lead Officer: Colleen Warren, Financial Services Manager Telephone (01522) 873361